 Want a brilliant job?
 Choose construction!

-HR and diversity manager Sally Cleaver gives tips to help parents advise their children about choosing the right career…
+Group diversity manager Sally Cleaver gives tips to help parents advise their children about choosing the right career…

 As a mother, I know it can often be quite a daunting task for parents to help their sons and daughters to choose a career – there are simply so many options!
 So here are some of my tips on how to approach the subject: